CipherwillHQ/Cipherwill/README.md

 - **Time Capsule for Legacy Planning**: Cipherwill offers a unique time capsule feature that securely locks your data until a predefined time or event.
 This lets you plan messages, instructions, or gifts for loved ones, ensuring your legacy remains impactful and timely.

+## Supported Security Factor Types
+For End-to-End Encryption
+- Master Password - Seed password used with a nonce to generate the Public/Private keys.
+- Metamask - Signature of a nonce used as a seed to generate Public/Private keys.

 ## Contribution Guidelines

 We value your ideas and feedback!
 If you’d like to contribute, simply email us at [contribute@cipherwill.com](mailto:contribute@cipherwill.com) with details about what you’d like to see improved or added.